DMVis/DMVis/documentation/DATA.md

 ### CSV

 To parse a CSV file, you can either use the `parseData` function or the `parseCSV` function.
-The `parseData` function automatically detects the type of data and calls the appropriate function.
+The `parseData` function automatically detects the data type and calls the appropriate function.
 We support the following separators for CSV files:

 - Comma (`,`)
 - Tab (`\t`)